JOBS DONE

 (7) Define and induce improved expectations for more challenging goals in efficiency, employee turnover and other basic manufacturing factors.

-(8) With emphasis in one plant, promote discipline and enthusiasm and guide the staff to focus on priorities, which resulted in a stable delivery of scheduled production.
+(8) With emphasis on one plant, promote discipline and enthusiasm and guide the staff to focus on priorities, which resulted in a stable delivery of scheduled production.

 (9) Recruit and provide leadership to a large management staff and to key supervisory, technical and administrative staff.
 These persons integrated as teams of responsible persons, eager and capable of carrying out very profitable operations.

-(10) Supervise the construction of several manufacturing and administrative facilities and expedite several phases.
-Also, create large redesign proposals to improve functionality of the facilities.
-(11) Exceed budgeted goals, for several apparel manufacturing facilities -in operator levels, efficiency, worked hours, units produced and other indicators; in spite of a labor market characterized by full employment, very high employee turnover and tough competition with long established non-apparel companies.
+(10) Supervise the construction and equipping of several manufacturing and administrative facilities, expediting several phases and proposing design changes which improved functionality of the facilities.
+Also, manage this new manufacturing division -a US $ 87 million investment.
+(11) Exceed budget goals, for several apparel manufacturing facilities -in rate of operator increase, efficiency, worked hours, units produced and other indicators; in spite of a labor market characterized by full employment, very high employee turnover and tough competition with long established non-apparel companies.

 (12) Establish second shift operations early in the development of a cutting and laundry divisional complex and begin third shifts.
-Achieve cutting and finishing autonomy as to terminate need for outside assistance in just a few months.
+Achieve cutting and finishing autonomy -ending need for outside divisional assistance in just a few months.

 (14) Plan and implement cost-effective training programs for all business functions.